ejcx/hexauth-api/README.md

-# hexwatch
+# hexauth
-Welcome to Hexwatch!
-Get familiar with all things hexwatch.
+Welcome to Hexauth!
+Get familiar with all things hexauth.

 # Table of Contents
 1. [protocol](#protocol)